 Google also gives priority to websites that have an SSL certificate.
 So, you will eventually lose your position on Google’s search results to competitors who have SSL certificates.

-Without an SSL cybercriminals can steal your information
+Without an SSL certificate, cybercriminals can steal your information

 An SSL certificate is more than just an ‘add-on’ for your website.
 Nowadays, they have become a necessity.
 If you are going to run a successful website that is safe for you and your visitors, you most definitely need one.